 Diagnosis & Staging

-If a patient has these symptoms, a doctor may refer the patient to a gastroenterologist, a doctor who specializes in digestive problems.
+If a patient has these symptoms, a doctor may refer the patient to a gastroenterologist.
+This is a doctor who specializes in digestive problems.
 The doctor may perform one or more of the following procedures to determine if cancer is present:

 If gastric cancer is diagnosed, the doctor needs to know the stage, or extent, of the disease to plan the best treatment.
 Staging is a careful attempt to find out whether the cancer has spread, and if so, to what parts of the body.
 If your cancer spreads to the bone, visit our bone metastases page.

-The cancer is found only in the inner layer of the stomach.
+- Stage 0 (Carcinoma in Situ) - The cancer is found only in the inner layer of the stomach and has not invaded into the deeper layers of the stomach.
 It is carcinoma in situ.

-There are several treatment options for stomach cancer, depending on the cancer stage and the patient’s age and general health.
-Patients have time for second opinions and to talk through all of their options with their doctors and develop a treatment plan that best fits their needs.
+There are several treatment options for stomach cancer.
+They depend on the cancer stage as well as the patient’s age and general health.
+Patients have time for second opinions and to talk through all of their options with their doctors to develop a treatment plan that best fits their needs.
 Many patients have one or more of the following: